Haim Drukman: Rabbinic career

 In 1964, once again with his teacher's encouragement, Drukman founded Yeshivat Or Etzion, a Bnei Akiva-affiliated mamlachti dati (state religious) high school, in Merkaz Shapira.
 In 1977, he established a hesder yeshiva there, which for many years was the largest one in the country.
 He remained rosh yeshiva (dean) there for the rest of his life.
 In 1995, he founded Ohr MeOfir there, an academy for high school graduates of the Ethiopian community.
 Since 1996, he had also been the head of the Center for Bnei Akiva Yeshivot and ulpanot (girls-only high schools) in Israel.
+Drukman has been criticized for failing to report sexual abuse that occurred at Netiv Meir Yeshiva and for inviting Mordechai Elon to speak at Yeshivat Or Etzion after he was convicted of sexual assault.

 In response to a wave of emigration of Jews from the former Soviet Union in the 1990s, a considerable number of whom having questions as to their Jewishness, Drukman became involved in Jewish conversion advocacy, even setting up a special beth din (religious court) for this purpose.
 In 2004, he was appointed director of the newly created State Conversion Authority, which provides services to candidates for conversion to Judaism through the Prime Minister's Office.
 Throughout this period, he often came into disagreement with senior Haredi rabbis in Israel in regard to his conversion standards, which they deemed to be too lax according to their reading of halakha (Jewish law).
 After rabbinic courts rolled back thousands of Drukman's conversions, the Supreme Court of Israel reinstated them.
 Drukman's efforts were recognised by Benjamin Netanyahu, who said that the rabbi "found a way of bringing hearts together that helped masses of new immigrants to join the ranks of our people".